AdobeDocs/commerce-testing/src/pages/functional-testing-framework/suite.md

 There are two types of behavior:

 1. Applying filters to the included tests when the suite contains [`<include>`](#include) filters.
-   The MFTF will exclude tests from the previously included set and generate the remaining tests in the suite.
+   The Functional Testing Framework will exclude tests from the previously included set and generate the remaining tests in the suite.
 2. Applying filters to all tests when the suite does not contain [`<include>`](#include) filters.
-   The MFTF will generate all existing tests except the excluded.
+   The Functional Testing Framework will generate all existing tests except the excluded.
    In this case, the custom suite will contain all generated tests except excluded, and the _default_ suite will contain the excluded tests only.

 It may contain filters by:

 -  test which names a specific `<test>`.
 -  group which refers to a declared `group` annotation.
--  module which refers to `test` files under a specific Magento Module.
+-  module which refers to `test` files under a specific module.

 The element may contain [`<test>`](#test), [`<group>`](#group), and [`<module>`](#module).